moiikram/moiikram.github.io/index.md

 - Assembled products in the unloading area.
 - Stocked the shelf on the main floor.
-- Zoned products in the main floor
+- Zoned products in the main floor.

 **Sales Associates**
 Shopno 1/18 – 8/18